markubiadas/Picturest/README.md

 <h2>:ledger: Future Features</h2>

-- [ ] Ability to add tags to photos so users can sort the photos by tags, thus viewing only photos relevant to them
+- [ ] Ability to add tags to photos so users can sort the photos by tags, thus viewing only photos relevant to them.
-- [ ] Feature for users to be able to message other users
+- [ ] Feature for users to be able to message other users.
-- [ ] Feature for users to share photos to other social media websites
+- [ ] Feature for users to share photos to other social media websites.

 <h2>🛡️ License:</h2>
 This project is licensed under the GNU General Public License v3.0